Home

 Functional Capacity Evaluations (FCE)

-Harbourside Rehab is pleased to provide Matheson one or two day Functional Capacity Evaluations (FCE's).
+Harbourside Rehab is pleased to provide Metriks one or two day Functional Capacity Evaluations (FCE's).
 An FCE is an objective measurement of an individuals' current physical abilities and limitations, workday tolerance and overall degree of strenuousness.
-They are conducted by Mr. Lloyd Richard, Occupational Therapist and Kinesiologist.
-Mr. Richard offers a portable assessment and can be conducted in an individual's area.
+They are conducted by a registered Occupational Therapist.

 We meet with the employee’s treatment providers to coordinate treatment plans that help meet our shared goal.
 Case Management/Disability Management Counsulting helps to enhance your cost management while offering the support and encouragement employees need to increase their potential for recovery and return to work.